Bryanbu2014/seminar-ki-gan-demo/README.md

 ## Brief Usage Instruction

 - Please replace any directory path to suit to users' own needs.
 - Under [model-checkpoint](./resources/model-checkpoint/), users can find some model checkpoints.
-These checkpoints can be used in the model inference section of the notebook or to continue training from the saved point.
+These checkpoints can be used in the `Model Inference` section of the notebook or to continue training from the saved point.